BenjaminShinar/Books-Resources/README.md

 we can deploy that manifest with kubectl, the kubernetes command line tool. this sends the configuration to a worker node.

-we can also define a templat in the manifest for how pods look
+we can also define a template in the manifest for how pods look

 ```yml
 kind: deployment